 Some brands, eg Canon, don’t come with this setting but you can use the Mirror lock-up setting instead which every DSLR should have.
 In Nikons it is a shooting mode marked by ‘Mup’.
 In Canons it is selected in the Custom Function menu.
 The difference between Mirror lock-up and Exposure delay mode is that with Mirror lock-up the first shutter press lifts the mirror, and the second shutter press takes the picture.

 The disadvantage is of course that you have to remember to press the shutter twice instead of once, and that you have to be very careful that you don’t shake the camera with the second shutter press.
 Also between the first and second press the viewfinder will be blacked out.
 You will have to guess when everyone has finished blinking and press the second time.

-Valent Lau Photography provides Children and Family Photography and is based in South Coogee in Sydney’s Eastern Suburbs.
+Valent Lau Photography provides Children and Family Photography in Sydney.
 Contact us now and take your first step towards creating some beautiful heirlooms.

 Get 5 Pro Tips to Have the Best Newborn and Pregnancy Photos Ever